akshatva7/pes_asic_class/README.md

 ## Objective

-The objective of VLSI (Very Large Scale Integration) physical design for ASICs (Application-Specific Integrated Circuits) is to transform a logical design description (RTL - Register Transfer Level) into a physical layout that can be fabricated as an integrated circuit.
-This involves translating the high-level functional representation of the circuit into a physical implementation that meets design constraints, performance targets, and manufacturability requirements.
+The objective of VLSI physical design for ASICs is to convert a logical RTL design into a physical layout suitable for fabrication.
+This process ensures the circuit's functionality aligns with design constraints, performance goals, and manufacturing standards.

 ## Skill Outcomes